 \section{Abstract}

 Let $V_r(\Sigma)$ be the generalised Thompson group defined as the automorphism group of a valid, bounded, and complete Cantor algebra.
-We show that the rational homology of $V_r(\Sigma)$ vanishes above a certain degree depending only on $s$, the number of descending operations used in the definition of the Cantor algebra.
-In particular this applies to Brin-Thompson groups $sV$.
-We explicitly compute the rational homology for $2V$ and show that it vanishes everywhere except in degrees $0$ and $3$, where it is isomorphic to $\Q$.
+We show that that for every $n \in \N$ there is a $k>n,$ such that there exists a $k$-dimensional $n$-connected simplicial complex $K$ such that $V_r(\Sigma)$ acts on $K$ with finite stabilisers.
 We also determine the number of conjugacy classes of finite cyclic subgroups of a given order $m$ in Brin-Thompson groups.
 We apply our computations to the rationalised Farrell-Jones assembly map in algebraic $K$-theory.